rails-api/active_model_serializers/docs/howto/add_root_key.md

 # How to add root key

 Add the root key to your API is quite simple with AMS.
 The **Adapter** is what determines the format of your JSON response.
-The default adapter is the ```FlattenJSON``` which doesn't have the root key, so your response is something similar to:
+The default adapter is the ```Attributes``` which doesn't have the root key, so your response is something similar to:

 ```json
 {